KORALLLL/AASIST_SCALING/README.md

-# Enhancing AASIST for Robust Speech Deepfake Detection
+# Towards Scalable AASIST: Refining Graph Attention for Speech Deepfake Detection

-This repository contains the official PyTorch implementation for the paper **"Enhancing AASIST for Robust Speech Deepfake Detection"**.
+This repository contains the official PyTorch implementation for the paper **"Towards Scalable AASIST: Refining Graph Attention for Speech Deepfake Detection"**.

 In this work, we introduce a series of targeted architectural refinements to the AASIST framework to improve its robustness against sophisticated spoofing attacks.